-21. Ultimate parent undertaking and controlling party
+22. Ultimate parent undertaking and controlling party

-The Company's immediate and existing joint shareholders are SG Kleinwort Hambros Trust Company (UK) Limited, IQ EQ Trustees (Mauritius) Ltd and Minimax Ltd as trustees of the Private Infrastructure Development Group Trust (PIDG Trust), a trust established under the laws of Mauritius.
+The Company's immediate and existing joint shareholders are SG Kleinwort Hambros Trust Company (UK) Limited and IQ EQ Trustees (Mauritius) Ltd as trustees of the Private Infrastructure Development Group Trust (PIDG Trust), a trust established under the laws of Mauritius.
 The PIDG Trust does not prepare consolidated accounts.
-The PIDG Trust has delegated the authority to manage the Company to PIDG Limited, which is also a 100% owned subsidiary of the PIDG Trust.
+The PIDG Trust has delegated the authority to manage the Company to PIDG Ltd, which is also a 100% owned subsidiary of the of the PIDG Trust.